CalyxOS/calyxos.org/pages/docs/guide/security/location.md

 #### GPS

-Even when in Airplane Mode, your device will still **receive** signals from the GPS sattelites unless "Location" is specifically turned off.
+Even when in Airplane Mode, your device will still **receive** signals from the GPS satellites unless "Location" is specifically turned off.

 An app on your device might then keep track of your fine grain movements and then upload this history once you are back online.
 This is what stock Android does if location history is enabled.
 If you want location privacy, you should both turn on "Airplane Mode" and turn off "Location".